satellite830/AnnoView/README.md

 #### Or access PfamScan using EMBL service online

-Accesss pfamscan [online](https://www.ebi.ac.uk/Tools/pfa/pfamscan/).
+Accesss PfamScan [online](https://www.ebi.ac.uk/Tools/pfa/pfamscan/).
 This is less recommended as EMBL PfamScan web service only allows up to 100 sequences at a time.

 ### KofamScan (for advanced users)